 The UK housing market is enjoying the most unlikely of pandemic property booms as borrowers look outside of London Financial Services for more space both inside and out.
 High-value properties in the home counties and wider country markets are being snapped up often before they even hit the portals as there are so many eager buyers ready to pounce with Million-Pound Mortgage.

 With interest rates at record lows, and lenders keen to lend, taking out a mortgage can make a lot of sense.
 This remains the case even if you are a relatively wealthy individual who could buy for cash and doesn’t ‘need’ a mortgage as such.
-There is some competitive pricing on large loans, from both high-street lenders and the private banks.
+There is some competitive pricing on large loans, from both high-street lenders and the private banks and Financial Services.

 Even the wealthiest people tend not to have lots of money sitting in the bank because savings rates are so poor, so they may have to liquidate some investments in order to buy a large property.
 If those investments are doing quite nicely where they are, this may not be a desirable course of action.
 Likewise, if you are based overseas and buying property in the UK, you may not wish to bring lots of money onshore.